 NEW BRITAIN - They have been around for more than 100 years and have changed names, but they have always been leaders in their field.

-Located at 200 Ellis St., Okay Industries makes parts and assemblies for other businesses with a primary focus in the medical industry.
+Located at 200 Ellis St., Okay Industries makes parts and assemblies for some of the world’s largest medical device OEMs.
 The manufacturer has a second location in Berlin at 245 New Park Drive.
+A third location is in Alajuela, Costa Rica.

-Along with the name change came a change in the business to a contract manufacturer.
-Nowadays, it manufacturers parts for the medical industry such a stapling tools, and inflatable pacemakers and defibrillators.
+Along with the name change came a change in the business to a full-service contract manufacturer.
+Today it manufacturers components and subassemblies for the medical industry, including surgical stapling devices, instruments and implantable pacemakers and defibrillators.

 “They’re mission critical,” said Howey.
 “If there is a failure, someone’s life is at stake.”